millyljones/millyljones.github.io/_teaching/Teaching.md

 location: "University of Kent, UK"
 ---

-Conducted two weekly PC sessions covering data analysis, statistical programming, and machine learning in R for MSc Foundations of Data Science.
+Conducted weekly PC sessions covering data analysis, statistical programming, and machine learning in R for MSc Foundations of Data Science.